for Financial Year 2019/20

 This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that McColl’s has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
-We are committed to acting ethically, with integrity and transparency in all business dealings.
+We are committed to acting ethically and with integrity and transparency in all business dealings.

-McColl’s is a leading neighbourhood retailer, with an estate of 1,611 managed convenience stores and newsagents.
-We operate 1,279 McColl’s branded convenience stores as well as 332 newsagents branded Martin’s across the UK, except in Scotland where we operate under our heritage brand, RS McColl.
+McColl’s Retail Group is a leading neighbourhood retailer in the independent managed sector, operating 1,443 convenience stores and newsagents.
+We operate 1,263 McColl’s branded UK convenience stores as well as 199 newsagents branded Martin’s, except in Scotland where we operate under our heritage brand, RS McColl.
 In the past few years we have substantially grown our estate, principally through acquisition.
 We serve communities right across the UK and most of our stores are close to residential areas, in neighbourhoods and villages where customers really value all that our stores offer.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include:

 - Anti-slavery policy.
 This policy sets out the organisation’s stance on modern slavery which encompasses slavery, servitude, forced and compulsory labour and human trafficking.
-The policy explains how colleagues can identify any instances of this and where they can go for help
+The policy explains how employees can identify any instances of this and where they can go for help.

 McColl’s operates with a small number of preferred suppliers.
-We undertake due diligence to ensure that our suppliers have not been convicted of offences relating to modern slavery.
+We undertake due diligence on our preferred suppliers, to ensure they have not been convicted of offences relating to modern slavery.
 Our policy on anti-slavery is reflected in any new contract with a supplier and they are required to confirm that no part of their business operations contradicts this policy.

 When considering contracting with a new supplier, we expect: